longitachi/ZLImageEditor/README.md

     Adapt the text sticker input interface for iPad landscape mode.
   Fix:
     Fix the bug where cropping square images to circular shape fails.
-● 2.0.1
-  Add:
-    Adapt to iOS 17, replace UIGraphicsBeginImageContextWithOptions with UIGraphicsImageRenderer.
 ...
 ```